rampageX/QuickSoundSwitcher/README.md

 and communication (Discord, teams ...) for the selected device.
 - Sliders act as volume sliders.

-Click anywhere outside the panel to close it.
+Left click on the tray icon to close the panel.

 ## Installation